syntevo/docs/src/SmartGit/Manual/GUI/AdvancedSettings/Low-Level-Properties.md

 ### smartgit.preferences.\<category>.visible

-You can use this system property to hide certain **Preferences** pages.
+You can use this low-level property to hide certain **Preferences** pages.
 Available categories are:

 - `executables`
 - `externalTools`